Priyanshu-Singh-1/Voice-Controlled-Car/README.md

 # Voice-Controlled-Car
 I made this project using arduino.
 This project is based on voice  recognition technology.

+# The folders, and the files are available in the master branch.
+I request you to kindly switch main branch to master branch.
 This project is based on IOT.
 For this project, following items are required -